NUWCDIVNPT/stig-manager/docs/roadmap.md

 ### Runtime selection of the data backend

 The Project intends to support runtime selection of the data storage backend.
-During Phase 1 we will provide support for Oracle and MySQL.
+During Phase 1 we will provide support for MySQL.
 During Phase 2, contributors will add support for additional data storage technologies by creating product specific Service files.

 ### Establish a deployment/initialization process